Indrajit Singh Chadha: Early life and education

 Indrajit Singh Chadha was born in Rawalpindi, Punjab, British India (present-day Pakistan) on 9 July 1933.
 His father, the late Sardar Harnam Singh Chadha, was a Gold Medallist from Delhi University, India.
 He is married to Amrit, daughter of the late Sardar Waryam Singh, who was Inspector-General of Police of undivided Punjab, India, during 1958-59.
 He has three daughters: Priti Bhatia, Ph.D., Ritu Chadha, Ph.D., and Kamal Chadha.

 He obtained an M.Sc. in Physics from Nagpur University in 1954.
-He also attended Oxford University in 1957-58 as part of training for the Indian Foreign Service, where he took courses in Arabic, Economics, European History, and International Law.
+He also attended Oxford University in 1957–58 as part of training for the Indian Foreign Service, where he took courses in Arabic, Economics, European History, and International Law.

 Career

 Chadha began his professional career in 1954 as Lecturer, at College of Science (now called Institute of Science), Nagpur University, where he taught Physics for two years before joining the Indian Foreign Service in 1956.

-He was closely associated with the United Nations and other organizations in the U.N. system in various capacities throughout his entire career.
-His association with the world body began in 1965 with a posting as First Secretary in the Permanent Mission of India to U.N. in New York, where he was in charge of economic work; and he retired twenty-six years later as India's Ambassador to the U.N. and other International Organizations in Geneva in 1991.
+He was closely associated with the United Nations and other organizations in the UN system in various capacities throughout his entire career.
+His association with the world body began in 1965 with a posting as First Secretary in the Permanent Mission of India to UN in New York, where he was in charge of economic work; and he retired twenty-six years later as India's Ambassador to the United Nations and other International Organizations in Geneva in 1991.

-During his tenure in New York, he served as Rapporteur of the Ad-Hoc Committee for United Nations Industrial Development Organization (UNIDO), United Nations Development Programme (UNDP) Governing Council, and the Second Committee (dealing with economic issues) of the U.N.
-General Assembly.
+During his tenure in New York, he served as Rapporteur of the Ad-Hoc Committee for United Nations Industrial Development Organization (UNIDO), United Nations Development Programme (UNDP) Governing Council, and the Second Committee (dealing with economic issues) of the United Nations General Assembly.

 In 1968 he was appointed as Chargé d'affaires, Embassy of India, Amman.
 Before he could complete his three-year tenure, he was recalled to India, as a protest against Jordan's stand at the Islamic Summit held in Rabat, Morocco, in 1969, in response to the arson attack on the Al-Aqsa Mosque in Jerusalem.
 Despite an official invitation, the Indian delegation was not allowed to take a seat at the conference due to Pakistan's opposition.
 In protest India decided to recall its envoys from the host country, Morocco and Jordan who supported Pakistan's stand.

 After spending about a year and a half on temporary duty in the Economic Division of the Ministry of External Affairs, New Delhi, he was posted as Deputy Chief of Mission in the Embassy of India at Brussels, where he dealt with two inter-governmental organizations: the EEC (European Economic Community - the fore-runner of the European Union) and the Customs Co-operation Council.

 In 1972 he was transferred to Geneva as India's Representative to General Agreement on Tariffs and Trade (the fore-runner of the World Trade Organization) and UNCTAD (the United Nations Conference on Trade and Development).
 During his four-year tenure in Geneva, he assumed leading responsibilities in the work of both organizations.